 Robotic Process Automation Use Cases in Retail

 Retail is a consumer-driven industry.
-That’s why the industry’s rapidly evolving nature is forcing businesses to cut their costs and improve efficiency.
+That’s why the industry’s rapidly evolving nature forces businesses to cut costs and improve efficiency.

 Along with the other use cases for RPA, here are some of the benefits in retail:

 22. Product categorization: RPA bots can extract SKU data to help companies categorize products and determine their market share in different regions.
 This will save you countless hours of work.